The Seasons Systemic Treatment Family Program

-“This is not your standard rehab “family week” deal.
+“This is not your standard systemic treatment rehab “family week” deal.
 If you think it’s gonna be that easy good luck”

 One of the main components of treating addiction systemically is treating the family systems.
 The Seasons Systemic Family Treatment Program actually approaches treating the entire family system while a patient is in primary care at our California drug treatment center.

-This treatment can come in a variety of modalities
+This systemic treatment can come in a variety of modalities

 - The family treatment plan.
-After the Systemic Intervention process begins and the family begins to see the need for their to be change all around, a treatment program is proscribed to the family members and for the family as a whole.
-Family members may engage in trauma treatment, co dependency treatment, psychodynamic therapy and relationship counseling.
+After the Systemic Intervention process begins and the family begins to see the need for them to change all around, a treatment program is proscribed to the family members and for the family as a whole.
+Family members may engage in trauma treatment, codependency treatment, psychodynamic therapy, and relationship counseling.
 The family will also most often be prescribed a therapist and family process groups at our rehab in Malibu, California.

 - Family medical assessments.
-Quite often in addiction there is underlying illness in the chemical dependent and it turns out there is often untreated medical issues in the codependent.
-A medical or psychiatric assessment of family members can be helpful way to make sure medical conditions are not exacerbating relationship issues in families.
+Quite often in addiction, there is an underlying illness in the chemical dependency and it turns out there are often untreated medical issues in the codependent.
+A medical or psychiatric assessment of family members can be a helpful way to make sure medical conditions are not exacerbating relationship issues in families.

 “My dad came in for treatment of issues around compulsivity and money.
 Within a few minutes of meeting with the program director our entire family had a treatment plan and each member of the family, my father, mother sister and myself, had individual and family sessions scheduled.
 We thought he was going to get treatment and in reality we were all there at least as much as he.
 And it worked.
 My sister was in chemical addiction and in relapse, I was again gambling and not sharing with anyone, my mother was working through lifelong issues of character disorder and trauma she had not addressed.
 Everyone benefited from this and without it, I do not think anyone would have gotten better”